 - The angle and size of the softbox

 The best ending results will come after a lot of trial and error.

-If you just want to record a nice looking YouTube video, just make sure your you are not creating hard shadows around your nose.
+If you just want to record a nice-looking YouTube video, just make sure you are not creating hard shadows around your nose.

-Once you find the right setup, make sure you achieve a look that you want and try to memorize how you achieved it so you can replicate it for all your videos.
+Once you find the right setup, make sure you achieve the look that you want, and try to memorize how you achieved it so you can replicate it for all your videos.

 It will take some practice and many videos for you to finally choose the best one.
 You might want to take a picture of all your setup once you achieve a look that you love, so you can replicate it later.

 1. Try different setups for your lighting.
-Use different angles, combinations and amount of lighting sources.
+Use different angles, combinations, and amounts of lighting sources.
 Try it out and experiment until you achieve something you like.
 It’s the only way to learn.